 Patient Compassion Fund – covers vouchers for patient’s family members for meals, lodging and cab fare so they can remain close to a loved one in the hospital.
 Patient Compassion also helps patients without means purchase minor medical equipment or prescriptions so they may heal at home.

-Employee Crisis Fund – assists fellow SVH employees who find themselves in crisis needing financial assistance and support the United Way of Yellowstone County partnering agencies.
+Associate Assistance Fund – assists fellow SVH employees who find themselves in crisis needing financial assistance.
+United Way of Yellowstone County also receives support.